microsoft/powerbi-powershell/src/Modules/OnPremisesDataGateway/Commands.OnPremisesDataGateway/help/Set-OnPremisesDataGatewayInstaller.md

 ```

 ## DESCRIPTION
-Set which users can create new gateways on the tenant.
+Set which users can install and register new gateways on the tenant.

 ## EXAMPLES